 She can apply for funding for such visits through The Writers’ Union of Canada

 If you’re interested in having Lara visit your school, contact email@example.com

 Praise for Obaasan's Boots

 “A book that so beautifully captures the intimate and ongoing effects of internment on post war Japanese Canadian families.
 Bridger and Okihiro fully inhabit the idea that ‘history is not only about the past’ by tracing its present-day echoes and reverberations—in gardens, at dinner tables and through everyday familial relationships.”

 – Kyo Maclear, author of Virginia Wolf, The Wish Tree, It Began with a Page, and Unearthing.

 “The book’s strongest and most valuable aspect is its poignant and candid representation of the historical injustices endured by Canada’s Japanese communities during the Second World War. … The book is an important contribution to the existing body of literature for young readers that focus on significant periods of Canadian history.
 It provides a positive message about connecting with the past and feeling proud of one’s roots.”

 – Huai-Yang Lim, CM: Canadian Review of Materials

-Here are some old family photos that inspired our writing, but didn’t always make it into the book itself.
+Here are some old family photos that inspired the novel.
 Thanks to family members for sharing!